ShichengChen/Online-Judge-Code/README.md

 - The limitation of one easy problem is 30 minutes during a contest
 - The limitation of one hard problem is 1 day after contests(stop thinking if no more new ideas on this problem)

+# How to write code faster
+- find patterns in the string(D. Minimum Euler Cycle)[https://codeforces.com/contest/1334/problem/D]

 # How to prevent wrong code
 - write every requirement on the paper.